dzackgarza/qual-wiki/30_Complex Analysis/010_Basics/050 Laurent and Power Series.md

 :::

 :::{.warnings}
-In order to invert, you need to clear powers of $z$ so that the leading term is constant.
+In order to invert $A$, you need to clear powers of $z$ so that a leading term is constant.
 :::

 :::{.example title="Inverting using geometric series"}